Unbalanced panel weight

 Many thanks in advance.

-#2 Updated by Olena Kaminska 7 months ago
+#2 Updated by Olena Kaminska about 1 year ago

 Thank you for your question.

 Generally you won't go wrong if you use the weight from the last wave in your analysis.
 For example if you use wave 8 of UKHLS - take lw weight from this wave - this weight will apply for all people.
 So, if you start with BHPS 1991 you would use '91' weight.

 Now, there are other options to analyse the data which may increase sample size.
 To help you further I would need to know the following:

 - what is your unit of analysis (people, events etc.)

 - which population are you planning to represent?

 #3 Updated by Louise Luo about 1 year ago

 Back to your question, the unit of my analysis is individual in England.
 I am investigating young graduates who are 20-34 years old and with at least a degree.
 I drew my sample from the indresp.dta file including young graduates participating in both proxy and main interview.
 Which weight is suitable for the case?